 ii.
 The timed portion of the written examination: The student will answer at least one and usually two questions in each of the student’s four fields; students will typically be given a choice among the questions to be answered.
 Fields may be designed around specific authors, genres, periods (focusing either on its history or literature), broad topics or research areas (e.g., ancient religion, politics, etc.), or sub-disciplines (e.g., epigraphy, paleography, etc.), with the following restrictions: (a) only two fields may be on specific authors (and they cannot both be in the same language); and (b) the two languages must be equally represented.

 The questions asked on the timed portion of the written examination must be approved in advance by the chair of the Candidacy Examination Committee.
-Copies should be deposited with the Academic Programs Coordinator, which are then available to all faculty and graduate students.
+Copies should be deposited with the Academic Programs Coordinator.
 The examination in each of the four fields will last for three hours, and these segments of the examination may be taken in combination or separately, in accordance with the rules of the Graduate School Handbook.
 All portions of the Written Examination must be completed to the satisfaction of the Committee before the candidate may proceed to the oral portion of the examination.
 The chair of the Committee will discuss with the student the Committee's evaluation and advise the student regarding his or her option to continue with the oral portion of the examination.
 If the student fails the examination at this point and if the Committee grants the student permission to take the examination a second time, the student must retake the failed sections of the Written Examination; an oral portion must be included in the second attempt.
 All completed examinations become a permanent part of the student's file.